PEL-unive/progetto-22-23/README.md

-# Programming Project and Laboratory A.A.
+# Project: Programming and Laboratory A.A.
 2022/2023

 The goal of the project is to write a parser (using context-free grammars) for files in JSON format.
 The content of the file must be saved in a C++ container that allows access (via iterators and operator overloading) to the content read from the JSON file.